kyleterry/awesome-radio/README.md

 ## Ham Radio

-TODO: This is for when I get around to checking out HAM Radio projects.
+TODO: This is for when I get around to checking out ham Radio projects.

 I would like contributors for this section.